koolquark/nkmedia/doc/api_commands.md

 ### Update a Session

 Some session types allow to modify the session characteristics in real time.
 For example, the `listener` type allows to switch to listen to a different publisher, and the the types provided the the _nkmedia_fs_ plugin allow even to change the session type.

+See each specific plugin documentation to learn about how to use it and supported options.